CianMRoche/AstroWiki/Exoplanets/Exoplanet examples.md

+This one needs some love.

 ## 51 Pegasi b
 First planet found around a Sun-like star.
-Makes sense because its closeby and lage.
+Makes sense because its closeby and large.